PERFORMANCE

 • Volume: The first category is the noise quantity or volume, which a dBA rating does a good job of defining.
 The volume of noise generated comes primarily from a whoosh of air rushing through and around the fan.
 A lower noise volume and dBA rating is generally preferred, however, a low rating does not mean it is quiet, while on the flip side, a high rating does not mean that it is loud and disturbing.
 The list above gives you sense of where SVALT models fall within the noise volume category.

 • Character: The second category is the noise quality or character.
 The character of the noise generated has to do with how evenly the noise spreads across the acoustic range and its ability to fade or blend into the background noise.
 While the fan blade design and resulting airflow patterns contribute to the noise character and ability for the noise to become unobtrusive, in most fans it is the fan motor’s emitting of high-pitched electronic and mechanical pulsing and whirling noises that cut through background noise, grab attention and lead to distraction.
 Fans with higher volume dBA ratings make more whooshing airflow noise that often masks the fainter fan motor noises, so it is typically with lower volume dBA ratings when the fainter fan motor noises become more of a factor and potential disturbance.
 SVALT fans are selected by purchasing virtually all high-end fans from the best fan manufactures and then individually testing each.
-The fan models we use are selected for their low-levels of motor noise and other distracting characteristics, and this is especially important for the ultra-quiet B16 and B14 fan models.
+The fan models we use are selected for their low-levels of motor noise and other distracting characteristics, and this is especially important for the ultra-quiet fan models.
 Note that the same fan series from the same manufacturer can sometimes have significantly different levels of motor noise depending on 3 vs 4-pin (PWM) configuration, maximum fan speed (RPM) and other features.
-In all cases we are using the fan that is the quietest, and so we only recommend replacing a fan with the specific model instead of a similar model that in most cases has additional motor noise (see accessories for fan replacements).
+In all cases we are using the fan that is the quietest, and so we only recommend replacing a fan with the specific model from SVALT accessories instead of using a similar model that in most cases has additional motor noise.

 Back to top